RyanJarv/marionette/README.md

 requires `events:PutRule` and `events:PutTargets` permissions in the victim account.
 I'll likely add support for this in the future, for now you can try the following to do this manually.

-__WARNING__: This will allow any AWS account to run any action against the bus set up in the UserDataSwap account, probably best to set this part up in a account that isn't used for anything else.
+__WARNING__: This will allow any AWS account to run any action against the bus set up in the Marionett account, probably best to set this part up in a account that isn't used for anything else.
 The permissive resource policy is one of the ways to get override the lack of permissions assigned to the the put-event rule to avoid needing `iam:PassRole` and an appropriate role already configured in the victim account.
 It may be possible to reduce these permissions, need to do more testing here though.

-* In the UsereDataSwap account:
+* In the Marionett account:
-  * In the UserDataSwap lambda account create a new event bus named `run-instance-trigger` and give it the following resource policy.
+  * In the Marionett lambda account create a new event bus named `run-instance-trigger` and give it the following resource policy.
     ```
     {